 How to reach Chunchi waterfalls:One can reach this place from Mysore in about 2 hours 20 minutes, via Kanakapura-Malavalli-Mysore Road.
 The road is full of greenery and a little trek is needed from the nearest road point to reach the falls.

 Tip: The rocks in and around the falls are very slippery, so be careful.
 Wear footwear with good grip.
 Also, the place has limited public transport facilities, so it’s better to have your own car or a hired cab.

-4. Iruppu Falls – The marvellous beauty in wilderness
+4. Iruppu Falls – The Marvelous Beauty In Wilderness

 Originating from Brahmagiri Range, the river Lakshmana Theertha drops down from 170 ft and forms Iruppu Falls.
 This is one of the most popular waterfalls around Mysore and shows off its enthralling beauty in post-monsoon and winter months.

-The falls form a refreshing plunge pool and it is believed that a dip there helps purify all sins.
-Changing rooms are available in case you decide to go for swimming or bath.
+The falls form a refreshing plunge pool and it is believed that a dip there helps to purify all sins.
+Changing rooms are available in case you decide to go swimming or bath.